madityarafip/My-Machine-Learning/ML-Zoomcamp/Midterm-Project-Week-7/README.md

 + For example of creating and run Docker container you can refer to this lesson: [5.6.
 Environment management: Docker](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/05-deployment/06-docker.md)

-### Tutorial 3 ➡️ Put the web subscription services to the cloud with docker container
+### Tutorial 3 ➡️ Put the web subscription services to the cloud with docker container using Heroku
 For this part the required files are:
 + [`predict.py`](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Midterm-Project-Week-7/Mid-Project-Codes/predict.py)
 + `final_model.bin`